Alone

 Literary and Poetic Devices in “Alone”

-2. Free Verse: The poem is written in free verse, meaning it does not adhere to a strict rhyme scheme or meter.
-This allows for a more natural and conversational tone, enhancing the poem’s emotional impact.
+10. Free Verse: The poem is written in free verse, meaning it does not adhere to a strict rhyme scheme or meter.
+This allows for a natural, conversational flow, mimicking the thought process of the speaker and enhancing the poem’s emotional authenticity.